jfrog/jfrog-cli/documentation/CLI-for-JFrog-Cloud-Transfer.md

 If the command output shows that a target URL isn't accessible for any of the repositories, you'll need to make the URL accessible before proceeding to transferring the config.
 You can then rerun the command to ensure that the URLs are accessible.

-:::Note

-The process of transferring the config will fail if any of the target URLs is not accessible from the target.
-You can however exclude repositories with target URLs that aren't accessible from being transferred.
+---
+**Note**
+> The following process will wipe out the entire configuration of the target instance, and replace it with the configuration of the source instance.
+This includes repositories and users.
+---

 5. Transfer the configuration from the source to the target by running the following command.